tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_2.md

 *…sssee the light."*

 Twenty minutes later, I was sprinting out of a Mega-Mart, arms full of stolen gin, gauze, X-Acto knives, and peroxide.
-A heavyset security guard gave chase but couldn’t keep up.
+A pudgy security guard gave chase but couldn’t keep up.
 He hunched over, shaking a fist, as I sped off in the car.

-I dumped the stolen supplies in a gas station bathroom sink.
+I dumped the stolen supplies in a gas station sink.
 I unwrapped my bandages, doused peroxide on my side, and uncapped the X-Acto knife.
 I stared at the blade, wary.

 *“Ssstop.”*